rohitl17/cab-dynamic-pricing/documentation/api_documentation.md

    Optional: To edit the Project ID, click Edit.
 The project ID can't be changed after the project is created, so choose an ID that meets your needs for the lifetime of the project. iii) In the Location field, click Browse to display potential locations for your project.
 Then, click Select. iv) Click Create.
 The console navigates to the Dashboard page and your project is created within a few minutes.
-3) Go to the Google Maps Platform option using top-left button.
+3) Go to the Google Maps Platform option using top-left button < Credentials.
-5) On the Credentials page, click Create credentials > API key.
+4) On the Credentials page, click Create credentials > API key.
 Copy the API key to add to the software_configuration.py file.
-6) Go to APIs & Services and ensure the Distance Matrix API and Geocoding API are enabled for future use.
+5) Go to APIs & Services and ensure the Distance Matrix API and Geocoding API are enabled for future use.

+<br>
 ### 2) Google Oauth API key
-<br>

 #### API relevance
 Google APIs use the OAuth 2.0 protocol for authentication and authorization.
 Google supports common OAuth 2.0 scenarios such as those for web server, client-side, installed, and limited-input device applications.